sytelus/gunis/content/about/_index.md

 We take our art very seriously!
 And we are picky as nobody's business!!

 Our design process often lasts for weeks as we go through some painstaking details.
-We want our designs to be eyecatching but subtle and humourous but educational, all at the same time.
+We want our designs to be eye catching but subtle and fun but educational, all at the same time.

 Yes, we know that's a tough order!